titanml/helm-charts/charts/takeoff-console/README.md

 ## Architecture overview

-This chart deploys the management console as two Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) (one for the frontend, one for the backend), and a `postgresql` database.
+This chart deploys the management console as two Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) (one for the frontend, one for the backend), and a [postgres](https://www.postgresql.org/) database.
-Authentication for the database-backend connection defaults to the values in `secret.yaml`.
+Authentication for the database-backend connection defaults to the values in templates/secret.yaml.

 To provide a custom secret (with `dbUser` and `dbPassword` keys), provide `--set secret.generate=false --set secret.name="my-secret"`.